odan/odan.github.io/_posts/2020-10-08-slim4-respect-validation.md

 ## Conclusion

 The Respect/Validation component is very flexible and provides a lot of rules out of the box.
-It's maintained and the download number on github is impressive.
+It's maintained, and the download number on github is impressive.

 A lot of magic is going on when you use the static method of the validator class.
-I prefer less magic and more rubust and faster code.
+I prefer less magic and more robust and faster code.
 For me a real fluent interface would be more readable and elegant, but this is just a matter of taste.

 It was quite hard for me to find out how to add a custom message and translations